Bank Accounts vs Self-Custodian Wallets: Understanding Control, Access and Responsibility

 What This Changes (and What It Doesn’t)

-1. Reduced reliance on a custodial intermediary
+1. Reduced Reliance on a Custodial Intermediary

 Because your assets are not held by Shipfinex, customers are less dependent on an intermediary for routine access or transfers.
-Control over your assets is exercised directly via the wallet on your command.
+Control over your assets is exercised directly via the wallet at your command.
+This does not remove market risk, asset risk, or regulatory obligations.
+It changes the custody and control model only.

-2. Direct initiation of transfers
+2. Direct Initiation of Transfers

 Transactions are initiated by the customer and executed according to predefined rules.
 This removes manual processing steps, but transfers remain subject to:

-3. Transparent verification
+3. Transparent Verification

 Wallet addresses and token holdings can be independently verified on the blockchain ledger.
 This provides transparency into holdings without revealing personal identity.
 Legal rights and obligations remain defined by the underlying offering documents.